-Core members of the Crisis Management Team include the following: President (leader), Vice President for Academic Services, Vice President for Operations and Finance, Vice President for Career & Technical Education, Vice President for Student Services, Director of Human Resources, plus the College Attorney.
+Core members of the Crisis Management Team include the following: President (leader), Vice President for Academic Services, Vice President for Operations and Finance, Vice President for Career/Technical Education, Director of Human Resources, Vice President for Student Services plus the College Attorney.
 Other personnel may be utilized on an as needed basis.

-Students, staff and visitors are encouraged to notify the Security Station at Security Station of any emergency or potentially dangerous situation.
+Students, staff and visitors are encouraged to notify the Security Station at (620)252-7395 of any emergency or potentially dangerous situation.